What You Need to Know About the Endangered Species Act

 - other natural or manmade factors causing population loss6.

-While the USFWS is considering whether to list a species under the ESA, a formal peer-review process and at least one public comment period takes place7.
+While the USFWS is considering whether to list a species under the ESA, a formal peer-review process and at least one public comment period takes place.
 The comment period is at least 60 days in length and the USFWS must make a final decision regarding the listing of a species within 12 months after announcing the proposed listing8.
 Additionally, the USFWS is required to use the best available science when making any listing decision.
+At some point in the listing process, a scientific assessment of the species under review is completed.
+This document is called a Species Status Assessment (SSA) and includes information about the species such as life history, habitat requirements, taxonomy, current habitat condition and population, reasons for current status and forecasts of future species response to anticipated conditions.

 The Recovery Process

 A species listed as threatened or endangered under the ESA is protected against “take.”
-To take a listed species is “to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect or attempt to engage in any such conduct.”9 Within take, “harm” is a broad term that includes habitat modification and degradation if it “kills or injures individuals of a listed species by significantly impairing essential behavioral patterns, including breeding, feeding, or sheltering.”10 As defined, harm can include habitat modification if it impacts the breeding, feeding, or sheltering of a listed species.
+To take a listed species is “to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, collect or attempt to engage in any such conduct.”9 Within take, “harm” is a broad term that includes habitat modification and degradation if it “kills or injures individuals of a listed species by significantly impairing essential behavioral patterns, including breeding, feeding or sheltering.”10 As defined, harm can include habitat modification if it impacts the breeding, feeding, or sheltering of a listed species.
 It is important to avoid any actions that could constitute the taking of a listed species, as the ESA provides strong penalties for such takings.
+Violating the ESA can lead to civil and criminal penalties of up to $50,000 and/or a year in prison11.
 Violating the ESA can lead to civil and criminal penalties of up to $50,000 and/or a year in prison11.

 The USFWS is also required to designate “critical habitat” for a listed species when it is considered necessary or when critical habitat can be determined13.
 Critical habitat identifies specific geographic areas and may include areas not currently occupied, but deemed necessary to conserve and recover a listed species14.
 Federal agencies are not allowed to take any actions that would result in the destruction or adverse modification of critical habitat.
 Additionally, a Federal agency cannot approve a permit or provide funding for private activities that would destroy or adversely impact critical habitat15.
 Thus, while critical habitat designations may not directly impact private landowners, they can still create restrictions on private activities that require government permits or for which landowners might receive government funds.
 There is a process through which restrictions from the ESA may be exempted if a Federal committee determines the benefits of the proposed action outweigh any impacts to the listed species, although this is rarely carried out16.